CiscoDevNet/appdynamics-ansible-agent-installer/DEVELOPMENT.md

 ## Molecule local tests

-To run molecule tests locally you can use [Vagrant](https://www.vagrantup.com/)+[Virtualbox](https://www.virtualbox.org/wiki/Downloads) with molecule-vagrant driver.
+To run molecule tests locally you can use molecule with molecule-docker driver.
 You would need SaaS controller available as well.

 ```shell
 cat << EOF > .env.yml